jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 by the validity circuit.
 Each element of this list corresponds to the total weight for one of the candidate prefixes.

-Mastic combines the VIDPF from {{vidpf}} with the FLP from {{Section 7.3 of !VDAF}}.
-An instance of Mastic is determined by a choice of length of the input, denoted `BITS`, and a validity circuit, an instance of `Valid` as defined in {{Section 7.3.2 of !VDAF}}.

-The validity circuit determines the type of the weights submitted by Clients, denoted by `W`, the total weight computed by the Collector, denoted by `R`, and the field ({{Section 6.1 of !VDAF}}) in which the weights are encoded and aggregated.
-The field is denoted by `F`.

 The VIDPF is instantiated with bit length `BITS`, value length `valid.MEAS_LEN`, and field `valid.field`, where `valid` is the validity circuit.
 We denote this instance of the VIDPF by `vidpf`.